jbeck018/howlerops/frontend/src/lib/tiers/README.md

 ## License

-This tier management system is part of SQL Studio.
+This tier management system is part of Howlerops.